RasaHQ/rasa/docs/core/interactive_learning.rst

 At this point we can also choose to create a new action, if the correct action is not yet implemented.
 There are two types of new actions that can be created
-1) create an ``utter_{}`` action which uses :ref:`_utter_templates` or
+1) create an ``utter_{}`` action which uses :ref:`utter_templates` or
-2) create a custom action which returns events.
+2) create a custom action.

-Only the first type can be created during interactive learning.
+Only the first type is fully implemented by interactive learning.
 After choosing ``<create new action>`` we are prompted to type the action name, in order to create a template action we use the prefix ``utter_`` and name the action for example ``utter_compliment``.
 Now we get a new prompt asking for the text that the template for our new action should store to send back to the user.

-If we choose to create a new action which should return events and not just play back an utterance, this needs to be implemented in our action server as :ref:`_customactions`.
+If we choose to create a new action which for example should return events and not just play back an utterance, this needs to be implemented in our action server as :ref:`customactions`.
 We can still add the action name in interactive learning and continue the session, but no events will be returned and you are advised to implement the action first.

 Now we can keep talking to the bot for as long as we like to create a longer conversation.
 At any point you can press ``Ctrl-C`` and the bot will